Kotlin/KEEP/proposals/collection-literals.md

 > todo it's not yet completely rejected since the discussion around Map literals is still in progress

-The type of collection literals is infered from the *expected type*.
+The type of collection literals is inferred from the *expected type*.
 Unfortunately, that may lead to overload resolution ambiguity when collection literal is used in argument position.

 ```kotlin